 Hand Surgery

-At Adelaide Plastic Surgery, we are pleased to offer our patients a comprehensive range of treatments for a variety of hand and wrist conditions.
-Our specialist plastic surgeons are skilled in treating degenerative hand conditions and birth defects that require elective hand surgery, including Carpal Tunnel Syndrome, Ganglion and Dupuytren’s contracture.
+The Specialist Plastic Surgeons supported by Adelaide Plastic Surgery, are pleased to offer our patients a comprehensive range of treatments for a variety of hand and wrist conditions.
+The Specialist Plastic Surgeons are skilled in treating degenerative hand conditions and birth defects that require elective hand surgery, including Carpal Tunnel Syndrome, Ganglion and Dupuytren’s contracture.

-As a practice, we are pleased to offer a 24/7 emergency referral service for injuries requiring the skills of a specialist plastic surgeon.
-As a result, our hand surgery service also largely involves repairing hand trauma and injuries such as:
+The Specialist Plastic Surgeons offer a 24/7 emergency referral service for injuries requiring the skills of a Specialist Plastic Surgeon.
+As a result, the hand surgery service also largely involves repairing hand trauma and injuries such as:

 Further Information